 Getting tested for chlamydia is the only way to know if you have the infection or not, and without knowing if you have the infection, you can’t begin treatment.
 If left untreated, chlamydia can cause pelvic inflammatory disease, which can lead to damage of the fallopian tubes or infertility.
 It can also increase the risk of ectopic pregnancy and premature births, and the infection can be passed to the child during childbirth and cause eye infections, blindness or pneumonia in the baby.
 Untreated chlamydia can also cause infections of the rectum, urethra or epididymis, also known as the tube that carries sperm away from the testes.

 At Priority STD Testing, we promise to make the testing process as convenient as possible.
 As soon as you decide to get tested, you can order a chlamydia testing panel online or by calling one of our care counselors.
 The process is anonymous, and our care counselors are trained to answer any questions you might have regarding the infection or the testing process.
 After making you an appointment at a local testing center, all you have to do is show up, give a sample and leave.
 No one else at the testing center will know what you’re being tested for, and you can expect to be in and out in less than 15 minutes.

 With Priority STD Testing, we simplify not only the testing process, but the associated costs.
-Instead of paying to go to a clinic, urgent care center or a doctor, you can get tested for chlamydia through Priority STD Testing for only $89, and if necessary, we can call a prescription for treatment into a local pharmacy for a small fee.
+Instead of paying to go to a clinic, urgent care center or a doctor, you can get tested for chlamydia through Priority STD Testing, and if necessary, we can call a prescription for treatment into a local pharmacy for a small fee.
 At Priority STD Testing, we accept payment in the form of credit cards, debit cards, health savings account cards and gift cards issued by major credit card companies.
 We do not accept any form of private or federal health insurance in order to prevent your test results from being reported to your insurance company.

 Peace of Mind